jcoppieters/cody/README.md

     2) Enter root password for mysql so we can create a new database and user:
     3) Enter site database user: mysitename
     4) Enter site database password: mysitepassword
-    5) Enter hostname for site: mysite.local
-    Site mysite has been prepared.
+    5) Enter hostname for site: mysite.local (or localhost) Site mysite has been prepared.

     Please create DNS entries, or add to /etc/hosts: